Bank Policy Institute

 The Bank Policy Institute (BPI) is an American public policy, research, and advocacy organization, based in Washington, D.C.

 The organization was formed in July 2018 following the merger of the Financial Services Roundtable and the Clearing House Association.
 BPI's members include 42 banking institutions representing universal banks, regional banks, and foreign banks doing business in the United States.
-The current CEO is Greg Baer, a former litigator, corporate executive and public official who served as Assistant Secretary for Financial Institutions at the U.S. Department of the Treasury during the Clinton administration and as Managing Senior Counsel for the Federal Reserve Board of Governors.
+The CEO is Greg Baer, a former litigator, corporate executive and public official who was Assistant Secretary for Financial Institutions at the U.S. Department of the Treasury during the Clinton administration and as Managing Senior Counsel for the Federal Reserve Board of Governors.

 History

 The Association of Reserve City Bankers was formed in 1912 with 102 charter members and, in 1958, the Association of Registered Bank Holding Companies was formed due to the Bank Holding Company Act of 1956.
 In 1993, these two entities merged to form the Bankers Roundtable.
 The name of the organization was changed to the Financial Services Roundtable in 2000 to reflect a decision to broaden the organization's mission to include integrated financial service providers.

 In July 2018, Financial Services Roundtable merged with the Clearing House Association to form the Bank Policy Institute.
 The organization was formed to bolster banks' political and public policy influence in Washington, D.C.